tysonseang/surfs_up/README.md

 To further analyze the data for the impact of weather on foot traffic, I would look into precipitation data, as rain is the weather type for this region that is most likely to impact sales.

 ```
-#Perform a query to retrieve the data and precipitation scores
+#Perform a query to retrieve the dates and precipitation scores
 results = session.query(Measurement.date, Measurement.prcp).filter(Measurement.date >= prev_year).all()

 #Save the query results as a Pandas DataFrame and set the index to the date column